MicrosoftDocs/Hololens/hololens/hololens2-setup.md

 - When only one of the five lights is on, the battery level is below 20 percent.
 - If the battery level is critically low and you try to turn on the device, one light will blink briefly, then go out.

+Full [details on device charging can be read here](hololens-recovery.md#charge-the-device) if more information is needed.

 ## Adjust fit

 Place the HoloLens 2 on your head.
 If you wear eyeglasses, leave them on.
 The brow pad should sit comfortably on your forehead and the back band should sit in the middle-back of your head.